-Who knew an 80-year-old doctor would be the hot costume of the year?
+Who knew an 80-year-old doctor would become a classic costume!

 Pick a decade, any decade!
 Wanda has seen them all.

-Camilla Cabello’s beautiful gown is very “in” for 2021.
+Camilla Cabello’s more modern Cinderella is an update on the Disney classic.
 And Mom or Dad can dress up as Billy Porter's Fab G.

 Don't mess with this pint-sized Wonder Woman.

 This uniform—I mean costume—will make you an official member of the Tune Squad.

 Let your imagination soar as you take on the role of this second grade scientist.